Charli3-Official/charli3-pull-oracle-sdk/README.md

 The command compares the node list in the config file, and if any changes are detected (new nodes), it proceeds to add them.
 The built-in menu helps users identify the required validations.

 Command: `charli3 oracle add-nodes --config testnet.yaml`
+### Remove Nodes

+This command manages node removal from the contract configuration:

+1. Removes nodes listed in the config file from the contract's existing node list
+2. If nodes are found, they are removed from the configuration

+Payment handling differs based on the reward type:
+- For CNT rewards: Payments are sent to an escrow contract where operators must withdraw them and pay back the associated minimum UTxO
+- For ADA rewards: Payments are sent directly to the operators' payment verification keys

+Command: `charli3 oracle del-nodes --config testnet.yaml`

 ### Oracle Pause